kevin-mizu/domloggerpp/README.md

 Since version `1.0.4`, it is now possible to use the `exec:` regex directive, which allows you to generate a regex from JavaScript execution.
 For instance: `exec:return document.location.pathname`.

 *For more detailed examples and insights, please refer to the [configs](./configs/) folder.*

+### globals

+The content of this key will be accessible in the `domlogger.globals` variable.
+It is designed to facilitate the modification of specific variables used in the `exec:` or `hookFunction` directives.
+An example of its usage can be found in the [cspt.json](./configs/cspt.json) configuration file.

+### onload

+This key should contain a raw JavaScript function that will be executed after DOMLogger++ has loaded.

 ### removeHeaders